PET HEALTH

 Umbilical hernias

-An umbilical hernia develops if the abdomen fails to heal properly after the umbilical cord falls off.
-Usually found in kittens, these hernias are most visible when the cats cry, stand, or strain to use the litter box and tend to appear as a subtle swelling beneath the skin.4
+An umbilical hernia develops if a kitten’s abdomen fails to heal properly after the umbilical cord falls off.
+These hernias are most visible when the cats cry, stand, or strain to use the litter box and tend to appear as a subtle swelling beneath the skin.6

-Sometimes called a “sliding hernia” or diaphragmatic hernia, hiatal hernias can be present at birth or may form due to blunt force trauma.
+Sometimes called hiatal hernias, diaphragmatic hernias can be present at birth but are more likely to form because of blunt force trauma.
 They’re typically caused by parts of the cat’s digestive tract pushing through the diaphragm and into the chest cavity.
-You probably won’t see a lump because these hernias are internal.
-Hiatal hernias may cause respiratory and heart issues due to their location.5
+You probably won’t see a lump because these hernias are internal, but you may notice breathing difficulties and periods of gastrointestinal issues.7

 Inguinal hernias